-We Vehicle information (make, model, plate number).
+[TM]Vehicle information (make, model, plate number).

-references the HOA rules as a condition of the agreement.
+■ Copy of the Rental Agreement that references the HOA rules as a condition of the agreement.
 (This is very important because it places the burden on the landlord to advise the tenant of rules and shows that the tenant received that information.